akshata-13/PDFtoJSON-Parser/README.md

 📝 Paragraph grouping with section/sub-section detection using font size & heuristics

-📊 Table extraction via Camelot and pdfplumber, normalized into 2D arrays
+📊 Table extraction using Camelot and pdfplumber, normalized into 2D arrays

 📈 Chart/vector detection with bounding boxes and optional OCR hook for labels

-🗂️ Outputs clean, structured JSON preserving hierarchy
+🗂️ Outputs clean, well-structured JSON preserving hierarchy

 🌐 Streamlit Dashboard for PDF upload and JSON download